matt-allan/laravel-code-style/README.md

 You might want to use this package if you are writing a Laravel application, package or tutorial and you want to match the framework's code style.

+If you are wondering why this package exists you can [read the announcement post](https://mattallan.me/posts/automate-code-formatting-for-laravel-projects/).

 ![example code formatting](https://repository-images.githubusercontent.com/182856423/07c42600-6fe5-11e9-88fb-dd2e7451c77a)

 ## Installation